Explore Niagara and western New York with Attingham Alumni and Friends in

 Registration is limited to 25 people and we fully expect this trip to sell out.
 If you’re not able to register, we will gladly add your name to a wait-list should a place become available.
 Please complete this short Google Form to add your name to our Interested and Wait List (click here).

-The deadline to register is Friday, April 17, 2025, at 8:00 p.m.
+The deadline to register is Monday, May 5, 2025, at 5:00 p.m.
 Eastern Time.

 Do you wish you could attend, but unfortunately cannot?
 Consider making a contribution to our scholarship appeal instead!
 Doing so will put you in touch with a young scholar who will share their course report and images with you.
 You can make a contribution via our website (click here) or you can mail a check to our office at 205 Lexington Avenue, Suite 901, New York, NY 10016.
 Please contact AFA Administrator, Erin Kuykendall, if you have any questions.
 Thank you for your support!